Torsion in Kauffman bracket skein module of a $4$-strand Montesinos knot exterior

 where $[K_i]$ denotes the conjugacy class in $\pi_1(M)$ determined by $K_i$.

-Abbreviate $\mathcal{S}(M;\mathbb{Z}[q^{\pm\frac{1}{2}}])$ to $\mathcal{S}(M)$.
+Let $\mathcal{S}(M)=\mathcal{S}(M;\mathbb{Z}[q^{\pm\frac{1}{2}}])$.
 It was known \cite{BIMPW21,Pr99} that $\mathcal{S}(M)$ may admit torsion if $M$ contains an essential sphere or torus.
-As stated in \cite{Oh} Problem 4.2, a question of fundamental importance is whether other surfaces can yield torsion as well.
+As stated in \cite[Problem 4.2]{Oh}, a question of fundamental importance is whether other surfaces can yield torsion as well.
 Furthermore, the following problem remains open: \begin{prob}[1.92 (G)-(i) in \cite{Ki97}] Is $\mathcal{S}(M)$ free when $M$ is compact, irreducible and has no incompressible non-boundary parallel torus? \end{prob}